 One of the best parts of vanlife is the amazing community of people you meet on the road.
 Vanlifers are interesting and adventurous people and, being vanlifers ourselves, we are committed to supporting organizations that directly impact our community and the issues we are all facing.
 As vanlife becomes more mainstream, we feel that it’s imperative to educate the new and existing vanlifers about the issues facing our tribe and advocate for the vanlife community through supporting local laws and ordinances that allow us to be treated fairly while fighting laws that don’t.
-So, a portion of all our profits will always be dedicated to supporting these causes.
-Some of this funding will be used help launch own non-profit organization Together We Van and the rest will be donated to a variety of other related organizations every quarter.
+With this in mind, we plan to launch a non-profit organization to advocate for vanlifers and the nomadic lifestyle.
+So, each year we will donate a portion of all our profits to vanlife-related non-profits we be believe in.
+We will always be dedicated to supporting these organizations and this funding will be also used help launch own non-profit organization Together We Van.

-You can check out the organizations our donations are supporting and read more about our vision for Together We Van below.
+You can read more about our vision for Together We Van below.